MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/2-content.md

 - Team members can collaborate more effectively by quickly understanding proposed changes and their impact.
 - Unintended changes can be caught early in the development process

-## Deploy infrastructure to multiple clouds
+## Deploy infrastructure to Azure

-Terraform is adept at deploying an infrastructure across multiple cloud providers.
+Terraform is great at deploying infrastructure across cloud providers.
 It enables developers to use consistent tooling to manage each infrastructure definition.
 The Terraform CLI provides a simple mechanism to deploy and version the configuration files to Azure.

 ## Next steps